traefik/yaegi/README.md

 Beside the known [bugs] which are supposed to be fixed in the short term, there are some limitations not planned to be addressed soon:

-- assembly files (`.s`) are not supported
+- Assembly files (`.s`) are not supported.
-- calling C code is not supported (no virtual "C" package)
+- Calling C code is not supported (no virtual "C" package).
-- interfaces to be used from the pre-compiled code can not be added dynamically, as it is required to pre-compile interface wrappers
+- Interfaces to be used from the pre-compiled code can not be added dynamically, as it is required to pre-compile interface wrappers.
-- representation of types by `reflect` and printing values using %T may give different results between compiled mode and interpreted mode
+- Representation of types by `reflect` and printing values using %T may give different results between compiled mode and interpreted mode.
-- interpreting computation intensive code is likely to remain significantly slower than in compiled mode
+- Interpreting computation intensive code is likely to remain significantly slower than in compiled mode.

 ## Contributing